Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/samples/README.md

 # Samples for Azure AI Inference client library for Python

-These are runnable console Python scripts that show how to do chat completion and text embeddings using the clients in this package.
+These are runnable console Python scripts that show how to do chat completion and text embeddings against Serverless API endpoints and Managed Compute endpoints.

+Samples with `azure_openai` in their name show how to do chat completions and text embeddings against Azure OpenAI endpoints.

 Samples in this folder use the a synchronous clients.
 Samples in the subfolder `async_samples` use the asynchronous clients.
 The concepts are similar, you can easily modify any of the synchronous samples to asynchronous.

 ## Prerequisites